H-isaac23/V-News/README.md

 To set up and run the project you will need to have [node](https://nodejs.org/en/) (at least version 12) and [yarn](https://yarnpkg.com/) installed.

+## Status
+Currently on break, learning some backend stuff to feed this thing what it needs.

 ## Available Scripts

 In the project directory, you can run: